-* Richaun Holmes ranks 14th in the country in blocked shots at 2.9 per contest.
+* Richaun Holmes now ranks 24th in the country in blocked shots.

-* Jordon Crawford needs seven assists to move into fourth all-time at BGSU in that category.
+* Jordon Crawford needs five assists to move into the top five all-time at BGSU in that category.

 * Cam Black needs two blocked shots to move into the top 10 all-time at BGSU for a career.